Can Light Therapy Damage Your Eyes?

 However, it’s important to note that these studies are based on high-intensity exposure to blue light over extended periods of time.
 The risks of eye damage from light therapy are generally low, especially with red light therapy, which is considered to be the safest type of light therapy for the eyes.

-See also What Color Light Therapy is Effective for Pain Relief?
+See also Is Light Therapy Bad for You?

 Light therapy can be a safe and effective treatment for a variety of conditions, but it’s important to understand the potential risks, especially to the eyes.
 While blue light therapy has been shown to have some risks, the risks of eye damage from light therapy are generally low, especially with red light therapy.
 To use light therapy safely, it’s important to follow the manufacturer’s instructions carefully, use eye protection if recommended, and talk to your healthcare provider before starting any new treatment.